Web Governance Audits at the World Bank

 • the latest metrics dashboard

-• content documents including the style guide, editorial guide and search instructions for meta-data
+• content documents, including the style guide, editorial guide, and search instructions for metadata

 • technology rules